Jae-Kyung/Sparse-neural-network-regression-with-variable-selection/README.md

 # Sparse neural network regression with variable selection (SBNN)

+This is a neural network regression method.
+The method uses a neural network structure with a hidden layer and B-spline functions as node activation.
+A penalization scheme is applied to avoid overfitting and to select significant variables.
+An algorithm is used, which adds nodes to neural network whenever a tuning parameter increases.

 ### Data and goal
 Consider a dataset $\{(y_i, x_i) \}_{i=1}^n$ gererated from the regression model